In the guide

 See 'Labelling of non-prepacked foods' for more general information.

-You must inform the customer of any allergens that are present in the food and there are various ways you can do this:
+You must inform the customer of any allergens that are present in the food.
+There are various ways that you can do this:

 • a notice in close proximity to the food - for example, prominently displayed on the cabinet in which the food is displayed